 A good agency can work with you to monitor backlinks and find ways to get high-value links to your site.

 Pro tip: Some agencies and companies “disavow” spammy links to low-quality sites.
 Google reps have repeatedly stated that disavowing links isn’t necessary.
-In May 2024, Google’s Senior Search Analyst even said they were planning to remove the disavow link tool “at some point.”
+Google’s Senior Search Analyst even said they were planning to remove the disavow link tool “at some point.”
 Bing has already removed its version of the tool as well.

 Why is an ecommerce SEO audit important?